Summary

 Cons

-Who should apply: If you spend a lot of money on office supplies or frequently charge client dinners to your card, you’ll be pleased with all the cash back the Ink Business Cash Card racks up.
+Who should apply: If you spend significant amounts of money on office supplies or frequently charge client dinners to your card, you may benefit from the cash back that the Ink Business Cash Card racks up.

-Who should skip: Cardholders who spend more than $25,000 in the card’s bonus categories should look at other cards.
-Those who tend not to spend on office supplies, internet or dining should also avoid this card.
+Who should skip: If you spend more than $25,000 in the card’s bonus categories, you may want to look at other cards.
+Or, if you don’t spend much on office supplies, internet or dining, this card may not be the right fit.

 American Express Blue Business Cash Card: Best flat-rate cash back card

-Why we picked it: The American Express Blue Business Cash™ Card offers an intro APR of 0 percent on new purchases for the first 12 months of account opening (17.99 percent to 25.99 percent variable APR thereafter).
+Why we picked it: The The American Express Blue Business Cash™ Card offers an intro APR of 0 percent on new purchases for the first 12 months of account opening (18.49 percent to 26.49 percent variable APR thereafter).
 Unlike the Ink Business Cash, it offers the same 2 percent cash back on all purchases, on a maximum of $50,000 per calendar year (1 percent thereafter).
-The Amex Blue Business Cash also comes with a welcome offer of a $250 statement credit if you spend $3,000 in the first three months from account opening.

 Pros